lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

 And this is where the _magic_ is coming from.
 The implementation is actually generic over the return type.
 Also, by using the `Default` trait constraint, we can have an extensible definition: anyone can implement new types that will work with `Default::default()`.
 More on this later...

-For now this is enough theory to digest, let's try to do something with it!
+For now, this is enough theory to digest, let's try to do something with it!

 ## Let's build something